jdubnicek/Ruby-Challenge/README.md

 Ruby-Challenge
 ==============

-A Four Question Ruby Code Challenge written using Ruby version 2.1.1p76
+A Four Question Ruby Code Challenge written using Ruby version 2.1.1p76.
+Some very basic RSpec tests have been added.
+I hope to add more thorough testing as time permits over the next few weeks.

 Question 1: